alexvoss/mkdocs-material-fork/docs/insiders/how-to-sponsor.md

 #### Payment and billing

-Next, GitHub will ask you to provide your billing information, which it requires to process your sponsorship payment.
-On this page, the _Sponsorship summary_ section displays the (possibly prorated) amount due to intiate your sponsorship.
+Next, GitHub will ask you to provide your billing information, which is required to process your sponsorship payment.
+On this page, the _Sponsorship summary_ section displays the (possibly prorated) amount due to initiate your sponsorship.
 This amount is determined by your account's [billing cycle], which can be set to a monthly or yearly interval.